-There are a number of routes to obtaining your own travel merchant account but as a start up or small travel business obtaining a travel merchant account can be challenging, if not impossible.
+There are a number of routes to obtaining your own travel merchant account.
+However, as a start-up or small travel business obtaining a travel merchant account can be challenging, if not impossible.

 The risk of a travel business failing before the consumer has received their purchase adds additional chargeback risks to merchant providers.
-Also, there is an increased chargeback risk by travel companises selling a certian standard of holiday and supplying a lesser standard.
-The reasons for this are outlined in the examples below:
+Also, there is an increased chargeback risk by travel companies selling a certain standard of holiday and supplying a lesser standard.
+The reasons for this are outlined in the examples below.

 Example 1: If a customer walks into a clothes shop and purchases an item of clothing at the till they would pay for it using their credit card and walk out of the door that day with their purchase.

-Example 3: If a customer purchases a holiday based on a 4* hotel description with kids club but supplied a 3* hotel without a kids club.
-The customer could complain to the holiday company but the holiday company could argue terms and conditions or such like that aren’t valid.
+Example 3: If a customer purchases a holiday based on a 4* hotel description with kids club but supplied a 3* hotel without a kids club, the customer could complain to the holiday company but the holiday company could argue terms and conditions that aren’t valid.
 A customer MUST be supplied what was sold unless agreed by the customer prior to travel.
 If a dispute were to occur then the customer can process a chargeback.

 Applying directly – In order to obtain your own travel merchant account, you can apply to the merchant providers directly.
 They will ask you to provide information to access the level of risk they take by providing a merchant account to your business.
 Once they have completed these checks they will either decline your application or approve it with terms in place to improve security.
 These terms can include some or all of the below:

 - Security deposits or bonds equalling a percentage of your peak turnover